philsinatra/IDM-T380/instructor_materials/03-git.md

 ---

-## Questions

----

-## Large File Storage
+## Large File Storage (LFS)

+- [GIT LFS](https://git-lfs.github.com)

 ^ Keeping your repository lean and fast is a difficult and important task.
 Once you commit a file to your repository, it is part of the repo and removing the file can be very difficult if not impossible.
 As we've seen, deleting something from our repo is actually a process of creating a new commit that shows that certain files have been removed.
 This process does not actually delete the history of the files, which means any bulk added to our repository from these files, is still part of the repo.

----

-### LFS

-- [GIT LFS](https://git-lfs.github.com)

 ^ Git Large File Storage (LFS) replaces large files such as audio samples, videos, datasets, and graphics with text pointers inside Git, while storing the file contents on a remote server like GitHub.com or GitHub Enterprise.